Almazbek Atambayev: Political career (2000–2010)

-Presidential candidate
+Almazbek Atambayev, who was at the helm of the Social Democratic Party of Kyrgyzstan, played a key role in the Tulip Revolution of 2005.
+Tulip was a symbol of Kyrgyz Social Democratic party in 2005.
+With his active participation in protests and decisive speeches against corruption and authoritarianism, he became a leading force for democratic change.
+Atambayev oriented his party towards the fight for the establishment of a rule of law and justice, attracting many supporting citizens.
+Under his leadership, the Social Democratic Party actively supported and mobilized protesters, becoming one of the organizers of mass rallies that ultimately led to the overthrow of President Askar Akayev.
+Atambayev used his position to call for democratic reforms and the improvement of human rights in the country.

 On 20 April 2009, Atambayev was announced as a candidate for the July 2009 presidential elections.

 But on polling day Atambayev withdrew his candidacy claiming "widespread fraud": "Due to massive, unprecedented violations, we consider these elections illegitimate and a new election should be held".

 Political career (2010–2011)

 Following the 2010 parliamentary election, he was chosen to be Prime Minister at the head of a coalition government with his SDPK, Respublika, and Ata-Zhurt (which won a plurality in the election).

 Atambayev ran in 2011 to succeed Roza Otunbayeva as President of Kyrgyzstan.
 On election day, 30 October 2011, he won in a landslide, defeating Adakhan Madumarov from the Butun Kyrgyzstan party and Kamchybek Tashiev from the Ata-Zhurt party with 63% of the vote from about 60% of the eligible Kyrgyz population voting.

 Presidency (2011–2017)

 Inauguration

 He was inaugurated on 1 December 2011.
 It took place in the National Philharmonic Hall in Bishkek.
 The ceremony was attended by the President of Turkey, Abdullah Gul, Prime Minister of Kazakhstan Karim Massimov, Prime Minister of Azerbaijan Artur Rasizade and President of Georgia, Mikheil Saakashvili.
 The attendance of the head of the Presidential Administration of Russia Sergey Naryshkin and the Head of Chechnya Ramzan Kadyrov was expected, however they could not and instead sent lower level Russian Foreign Ministry officials in their place.
 During his inaugural speech, he said the following about the future of Kyrgyzstan:

 The ceremony budget cost less than half of what was spent for inauguration ceremony of Kurmanbek Bakiev in August 2009, costing about 10 million soms ($217,000 in US Dollars).
 Unlike the breastplates used for the inaugurations of Akaev, Bakiyev and Otunbayeva, which were framed with diamonds and pearls, the jewelers decided not to use the gems in the 108 centimeter long breastplate as it was considered to be an "imported" element in the national culture.